roopeshor/C/README.md

 > A p5.js like library that brings some of the powers of Manim in to the web.

-This library can be used for drawing figures & diagrams and also animation.
+This library can be used for drawing figures & diagrams and also for animating them.
 You could later save the canvas as image.

 ## Installation